Aniruddh523/Screen_DedPixel_Find/README.md

-#This is Simple Progrma found Ded Pixel in Your Screen
+#This is Simple program found Ded Pixel in Your Screen
 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.